How long have you been doing this for?

 1-2 hours before you're ready to leave for the ceremony (or 2 hours before the ceremony begins if you're getting ready in the ceremony venue) and that helps me warm up, helps you get used to me being around and we get the first part of the story.
 I ask you to choose one of you for me to be with at this point - unless you're both getting ready 3 doors down from one-another and I can easily photograph bits of both parties.
 It makes it easier and less stressful to know that I'm not chopping and changing location too much.

 How many images will I get?

 That varies depending on your wedding plans and how the day pans out.
-I also think that it's important to give you a story, so one image might not make sense on it's own but next to another it comes to life.
-On average I'd say around 350 though.
+I also think that it's important to give you a story, so one image might not make sense on its own but next to another it comes to life.
+On average I'd say around 450.